JasonLocklin/Dissertation/VWM/Results.md

 ($F(2,22) = 3.19$, $\text{p} = 0.06$).
 The interaction between the
 two was also non-significant
 ($F(4,44) = 0.88$, $\text{p} = 0.4$). *Post hoc* multiple
-comparisons, using Tukey's HSD, indicated that the near-significant group effect was the result of a possible age effect between young adults and patients
+comparisons, using Tukey's HSD, indicated that the above, near-significant, group effect was the driven by a possible age effect between young adults and patients
 ($\overline{M}_{\text{diff}} = 0.6$, $\text{p} = 0.05$).
 While
 the other age-related contrast was not significant